 Advertisement

-Steph didn’t have his best game against the Pistons, but his Warriors were able to pull out a 107-104 road win that ended the Pistons’ five-game winning streak.
-Steph couldn’t even revel in the victory afterward, because a Bleacher Report Instagram post about the CFP semifinal prompted him to engage.
+To be fair, Steph didn’t have his best game on Thursday night, but the Warriors were still able to pull out a 107-104 road win that ended the Pistons’ five-game winning streak.
+Steph, however, couldn’t even revel in the victory afterward, because a Bleacher Report Instagram post about the CFP semifinal drew a stern response from the player himself.

 Notre Dame was trailing by seven midway through the fourth quarter, at least until wide receiver Jaden Greathouse broke not one but two Nittany Lions players’ ankles en route to a 54-yard touchdown.
-The play prompted Bleacher Report to post a video comparing Greathouse’s nasty moves with the time that Steph sprained his MCL after getting crossed up by the Rockets in Game 4 of Round 1 of the 2016 playoffs, causing him to miss the rest of that game and the next four games.
+The play prompted Bleacher Report to post a video comparing Greathouse’s nasty moves to Steph’s MCL sprain after the Rockets crossed him up in Game 4 of Round 1 of the 2016 playoffs.
+It resulted in him missing the next four games.

 This was from Golden State’s 73-9 season that ended in heartbreaking fashion with a Game 7 Finals loss to LeBron James and the Cavs, so if you think Steph doesn’t remember everything about that run, you’re badly mistaken, as BR found out.
 Athletes don’t often hit back at bad-faith engagement, but Steph didn’t let this one go, replying, “Need clicks that bad huh?????”